 BXSL Short Volume

-Blackstone Secured Lending Fund (BXSL) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $5.52B, listed on NYSE, carrying a beta of 0.44 to the broader market.
-Blackstone Secured Lending Fund is business development company and a Delaware statutory trust formed on March 26, 2018, and structured as an externally managed, non-diversified closed-end investment Fund.
+Blackstone Secured Lending Fund (BXSL) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $5.58B, listed on NYSE, carrying a beta of 0.42 to the broader market.
+Blackstone Secured Lending Fund (BXSL) is a Delaware statutory trust, established on March 26, 2018, that operates as an externally managed, non-diversified closed-end investment fund.
 Led by Brad Marshall, public since 2021-10-28.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.